Skip to content

 If you’re exploring cosmetic or restorative dental options, chances are you’ve come across two of the most common solutions: dental crowns and veneers.
 While both treatments can dramatically improve the appearance and function of your teeth, they serve different purposes and are best suited for different dental concerns.

-Whether you're dealing with chipped teeth, severe discoloration, or structural damage, understanding the differences between crowns and veneers can help you make a confident, informed decision about your smile.
+Crowns may offer better protection for weakened teeth, while veneers are often preferred for subtle imperfections and whitening-resistant discoloration.
 In this article, we’ll break down the key distinctions between veneers and crowns, what dental issues each treatment addresses, and what to expect from the process.

 What Are Dental Crowns?